All Stories

 “There are certain things people don’t realize you need to learn. […] There’s always room for learning, and I think anyone who’s caring for somebody, especially somebody who is sick, should have some sort of training.”

 Coloring pages, math problems, crossword puzzles – for Tatiana Chavarria, those are more than mere pages she needs to print for her job as Activities Assistant at Vernon Health Care Center — Rockport in Los Angeles.
-For the residents at the facility, the pages are a lifeline.
+For the nursing home residents at the facility, the pages are a lifeline.

 “They love it.
 They love to color early in the morning.
 I have a lot of residents who love math.
 They like crosswords, puzzles.
 They’re very active.
 It’s like school for them,” she says.